Back to blog

 AI as a "layer" isn't enough

 The industry's answer?
 Add AI on top.
 HubSpot has its "AI assistant."
 Salesforce has Einstein.
 Pipedrive has its "AI recommendations."
+We've analyzed in detail what these players actually built — and where their ambition stops — in our 2026 AI CRM state of play.

 The problem: bolting AI onto a form-based architecture doesn't change the architecture.
 It's like putting a GPS on a horse cart.
 The interface is more modern, but the engine is the same.